 Importing a Single Account

-You can upload a CSV to a single account by clicking the 3 overflow dots in the Summary card on the account details page of the account you wish to import in to:
+You can upload a CSV for a single account on the account details page using the edit button in the top right:

 This same button has an option to Download a CSV which is a great way to see the format required to import a CSV.
 The CSV format for importing and exporting is 7 columns: